Banner Health

 Amyotrophic Lateral Sclerosis (ALS) Symptoms

 Trust the professionals at Banner Brain & Spine to help lessen the pain that comes with ALS symptoms.
-Highly trained professionals are ready to provide individualized care for you or your loved ones.
+ALS, also called Lou Gehrig’s disease, is a progressive disorder that affects the nerve cells in the brain and spinal cord.
+Our highly trained specialists provide individualized care for you or your loved ones, helping manage this challenging condition.

 What Causes ALS?